zulip/zulip/templates/zerver/help/index.md

 # Zulip User Documentation (draft)

-!!! warn ""
-    **Caveat**: This file is intended to collect all proposed user documentation into one place.
-Ultimately, a single file is probably not the best format for documentation when it is published to the world, but for purposes of discussion it seems easiest to put everything into a solitary and linear page.

 Zulip is a chat app.
 Its most distinctive characteristic is that conversation among a group of people can be divided according to subject “**streams**” and further subdivided into “**topics**”, so